block-sync-one/solanahub-noop/README.md

-# Solana Pinocchio Starter
+# SolanaHub Noop Pinocchio

 ## Overview

-The Solana Pinocchio Starter is a Rust-based Solana program designed to demonstrate a simple "noop" (no operation) instruction.
+The SolanaHub Noop Pinocchio is a Rust-based Solana program designed to demonstrate a simple "noop" (no operation) instruction.
 This program is built with performance optimizations in mind, such as using `no_std` to avoid the standard library and disabling heap allocations.

 ## Features